Protect Your Privacy. Secure Your Finances. Explore the Future of Cybersecurity.

 Technical Skills

-Strong understanding of data protection engineering concepts
+Data protection engineering concepts

-Data lifecycle management and secure architecture fundamentals
+Encryption and secure architecture

-Experience with cloud platforms (AWS, Azure, GCP) and privacy tooling
+Cloud platforms (AWS, Azure, GCP)

-Knowledge of APIs, identity systems, and access control models
+APIs, identity systems, and access controls

-Experience with DevSecOps and privacy in CI/CD pipelines
+DevSecOps and CI/CD integration

-Familiarity with privacy-enhancing technologies (PETs)
+Privacy-enhancing technologies (PETs)

 Certifications